ethnosdev/memorize_scripture/privacy_policy.md

 ## Collection and Use of User Data

 In addition to personal information, we collect and store your memory verse and practice data.
 This data is used to sync your progress across devices.
 We may also use this data internally to improve the app's functionality and user experience.
-The data is stored using a third-party cloud storage database solution named Supabase.
 We do not sell or use your data for any other purposes.

 ## Data Security

 We take the security of your data seriously.
-All online data is stored securely in a Supabase database, and we implement industry-standard measures to protect your personal information and user data from unauthorized access or misuse.
+All online data is stored securely in a server database, and we implement industry-standard measures to protect your personal information and user data from unauthorized access or misuse.

 ## User Control Over Data